ekr/tls13-spec/draft-ietf-tls-tls13.md

 - Derive-Secret's Secret argument is indicated by the arrow coming in from the left.
 For instance, the Early Secret is the Secret for generating the early_traffic_secret.

-Note that the 0-RTT Finished message is not included in the Derive-Secret operation.

 ~~~~
                  0